 From a capacity challenge to AI-driven innovation

-Too many ideas and too little development capacity.
-That was the challenge Optimum Assessment, a provider of a digital assessment platform, faced in 2024.
-It proved impossible to execute the ambitious roadmap of AI-driven features.
-The development team simply did not have the required capacity.
+Too many ideas, too little development capacity.
+That was the problem Optimum Assessment, provider of a digital testing platform, ran into in 2024.
+It turned out not to be possible to execute the ambitious roadmap full of AI functionalities.
+The development team simply did not have the capacity.
 The solution came through a strategic collaboration with NetRom.
-By adding external development capacity without disrupting the internal team dynamics, the in-house development team finally gained the space to focus on AI-driven innovation.
+By adding external development capacity without disturbing the internal team dynamics, the internal development team finally got the space to get started with AI-driven innovation.
 The result?
-A faster time-to-market and a development team that can concentrate fully on strategic tasks rather than operational work.
+An accelerated time-to-market and a development team that can fully focus on strategic tasks instead of operational work.

 The challenge: insufficient development capacity for strategic work